joelvaneenwyk/huginn-wiki/Configuring-OAuth-applications.md

 If you don't have a Twitter Application yet, please visit the following URL: https://developer.twitter.com/en/apps

 You'll need to name your application.
-Perhaps something like: `John's Huginn` You'll also need a description, which could be: `John's personal Huginn system (http://github.com/cantino/huginn)`.
+Perhaps something like: `Johns Huginn` (requires an alphanumeric name) You'll also need a description, which could be: `John's personal Huginn system (http://github.com/cantino/huginn)`.
 The required website could be your personal site, or your Twitter profile URL.